data61/gnaf/README.md

 	user   47m27.900s
 	sys    14m30.308s

-writes one line of JSON to the file `out` for each GNAF `ADDRESS_DETAIL` row with CONFIDENCE > -1.
+This writes one line of JSON to the file `out` for each GNAF `ADDRESS_DETAIL` row with CONFIDENCE > -1.
 Logging is written to gnaf.log.

 If an H2 result set contains more than [MAX_MEMORY_ROWS](http://www.h2database.com/html/grammar.html?highlight=max_memory_rows&search=MAX_MEMORY_ROWS#set_max_memory_rows), it is spooled to disk before the first row is provided to the client.
 The default is 40000 per GB of available RAM and setting a non-default value requires database admin rights (which we prefer to avoid using).
-Analysis in comments in `Main.scala` show that we need to handle result sets up to 95,004 rows, so allocating up to 3GB of heap should avoid spooling.
+Analysis in comments in `Main.scala` show that we need to handle result sets up to 95,004 rows, so allocating up to 3GB of heap (with `-Xmx3G`) should avoid spooling.

 ## Elastic Search